 Are you wondering if what you are seeing in your dog’s pee is really blood? you can read our article: Is this blood in my dog’s pee? or read the summary below.

 When there are blood clots in your dog’s urine, it’s usually a sign that something more severe is going on.
-The urine containing the clot may be normal colored or it may be tinged red or pink.
+The urine containing the clot may be normal-colored or it may be tinged red or pink.
 Blood clots in dog pee may come from severe infections, trauma, kidney or bladder stones, different types of cancer and issues affecting the thyroid, hormones, and digestive system.
+Learn more: blood clots in your dog’s urine.

 Common Causes of Blood In Dog’s Pee